mydobie/simple-react-app/README.md

 To start the development server with mocked data, run `npm run start:mock` in a terminal at the root of the project.
 If you want to run the application making real API calls, run `npm run start`.

-This will start the application in development node and open the application in a browser.
+This will start the application in development mode and open the application in a browser.
 Note the application will not build if there are any linting errors.

 The application wil be available at [http://localhost:3000](http://localhost:3000) in a browser.